PietroDrd/RL_Dog/README.md

 # RL_Dog
-Reinforced-Learning for Walk and Falls Recover of autonomous Legged Robot (AlienGO by Unitree)
+Reinforced-Learning for walk of autonomous Legged Robot (AlienGO by Unitree)

 Project initiated by Pietro Dardano, advised by prof. [A. Del Prete](https://andreadelprete.github.io/) - UniTn - Summer 2024